seth-g-hawthorne/bootstrap/README.md

-# Initium
+# Launchpad: tools
-Recipes, scripts, and templates for bootstrapping development for a variety of technology stacks.
+Recipes, scripts, and templates for creating development environments for a variety of technology stacks.